jackfaarmer/jackfaarmer.github.io/README.md

 as well as frameworks adjacent to webdev.
 This site will progressively improve as I do, as I will reflect everything I utilize and learn here.

-Please visit [jackfaarmer.github.io](https://jackfaarmer.github.io) to see the active site.
+Please visit [jack-farmer.com](https://jack-farmer.com) to see the active site.

-This is an extra text blocc.
+## Goals

+Current goals for this website are as follows

+* responsive layout
+* responsize header & footer
+* adding resume/work background page
+* showcase on homepage

+If you have any questions, suggestions, or concerns, please feel free to submit an issue ticket and I will address it as soon as I can.